I have been an avid pet person since childhood. I know how to keep them happy and healthy.

 - Animals like slippers, bathrobes, and towels that have your scent on them.
 Use a blanket for several days (even if all you do is sit on it), and then place the blanket in your animal's bed.
 It will help to soothe them while you are gone.

 - Try to give them worn shoes and slippers they can chew on and keep the good ones up high.

 - Many types of animals will swallow anything and everything.
 Be sure to keep string, rubber bands, socks, jewelry, and other small items off the floor because if these things get caught in an animal's intestines, it could kill them.
 Even small aquarium rocks are dangerous.

 - Plants can be poisonous to your animal.
 Be sure to check out which plants might be dangerous to your pet and keep them out of the house and/or back yard.
-Also, remember that baby animals will try anything just like human babies.
+Remember that baby animals will try anything just like human babies.